 Also note that the heat doesn’t come from the seeds.
 Capsaicin is the compound where the heat comes from and is located in the white pith or membrane or the pepper.

-A little bit of the capsaicin will be on the seeds, but not nearly as much as in the pith, so use your judgement when leaving or removing the seeds.
+A little bit of the capsaicin will be on the seeds, which is why you don’t want to touch your eyes or mouth when preparing the jalapeños.
+Use your judgement when leaving or removing the seeds.

-Personally, it’s a habit for me to remove the seeds when making green chili salsa because they don’t blend up well.
+Personally, it’s a habit for me to remove the seeds when making green chili salsa.

 Pepper Heat Index